 It only becomes a bad decision to take out a short-term loan for instances such as:

 - Covering risky business deals or purchases.
-Short-term loans usually charge higher interest rates compared to long-term loans, because they are designed to be repaid faster as well.
+Short-term business loans usually charge higher interest rates compared to long-term loans, because they are designed to be repaid faster as well.

 For those who are extra careful and want to make the best out of their loans, here are quick tips: